6 mobile gaming scams and how to avoid them

 International phone calls can be expensive.
 But some scammers have figured out a way to make these calls for free.
 Unfortunately, it comes at the expense of gamers.

 Scammers will offer "free" online games for download.
 When victims download them, the app secretly makes international phone calls from the gamer's phone number.
-Scammers can run up hundreds or thousands of rupees in fraudulent charges before gamers realize they've been tricked.
+Scammers can run up hundreds or thousands of dollars in fraudulent charges before gamers realize they've been tricked.

 Mobile gaming scam No. 6: The unlimited downloads scam — too good to be true